Type System (Entity SQL)

 Primitive (simple) types such as Int32 and String.

 This section discusses the anonymous types that are not defined in the schema explicitly but are supported by Entity SQL.
-For information on primitive and nominal types, see EDM Types.
+For information on primitive and nominal types, see Conceptual Model Types (CSDL).

 Collection types represent zero or more instances of other objects.
-For information on how to construct collection, see Constructing Types.
+For information on how to construct collection, see Constructing Types (Entity SQL).

 A reference is a logical pointer to a specific entity in a specific entity set.